Conflux-Chain/conflux-documentation/docs/general/conflux-basics/transactions.md

 For eSpace transactions, you can determine the execution status through the **status** field in the Receipt, where **1 represents success, and 0 represents failure**.

-For Core transactions, you can check the execution status through the **outcomeStatus** field in the Receipt, where **0 represents success, and 1 represents failure**.
+For Core transactions, you can check the execution status through the **outcomeStatus** field in the Receipt, where **0 represents success, 1 represents failure, and 2 represents skipping(due to Conflux's DAG structure)**.

 In addition to this, the Receipt also includes other information about the transaction execution, such as block information and event details.